 - Perform differential expression with DESeq2

 - Generate reproducible and interactive R Markdown reports.

 For HCI users who wish to run the pipeline themselves using our analysis servers, please check out our user guide.

 When working with multiple variables–for example, treatment and gender or treatment in combination with genotype or time–it is possible to generate advanced statistical models with DESeq2 to account for these variables or identify interacting conditions.
 Email CBI for assistance if you're working with this.

 Transcript and Exon Analysis

 For most investigators, gene-based differential expression is sufficient.
 However, if you suspect differences in alternative transcripts or alternative differential exon usage, then other analysis programs could be used.
 RSEM estimates expression levels from each transcript and can be used further in DESeq2.
 The DEXSeq package is an alternative package for identifying alternative exon usage.

 An essential component of RNA-Seq analysis is identifying pathways and ontologies of differentially expressed genes.
-The Bioinformatics Core can provide a reproducible pathway report with gene set enrichment analysis and links to additional software.
+CBI can provide a reproducible pathway report with gene set enrichment analysis and links to additional software.
 In addition, users can join the new site wide license to Ingenuity Pathway Analysis and identify and interactively explore signficant pathways, upstream regulators, networks and targets.